vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 If you don't want Khuluma to ask for your name each time, please change the system_message in the chatgpt-config.js file.<br>
 You can even add your name to the system message and make other changes.
 For example you could add: You are chatting with Sarah.
 She is learning spanish.

+I've tried to make Khuluma sound more human and less like a customer service bot.
+You'll notice that I've specified a female tone.
+This is because a female tone tends to be perceived as warmer, more nurturing, and more approachable.
 <br>

 ## Notes